OlaYZen/Chrome-Downloader/README.md

 ### 4. Monitor the Logs:

-- Check `Log.txt` in the script directory for detailed logs of the execution process, including any errors encountered.
+- Check `chrome_downloader.log` in the script directory for detailed logs of the execution process, including any errors encountered.